On the Integrable Structure of the SU(2) Wess-Zumino-Novikov-Witten Model: Diagonalization of the integrable structure

 Due to the property \eqref{eq:UpsilonBA}, the second example $\Upsilon_{k,\ell}^{(1,0)}$ should correspond to the Bethe ansatz with $n=1$ affine root and no finite roots ($m=0)$).
 Denoting by $w'$ the corresponding unique affine root, the off-shell Bethe vector simply reads $\ket{\{w'\}}_{\text{BA}}=\frac{1}{w'}\Jq_{-1}^+\ket{\ell}$.
 This vector already spans $\Upsilon_{k,\ell}^{(1,0)}$, as one could expect since this space is only one-dimensional.
 It is thus automatically an eigenvector, even before putting it on-shell, \textit{i.e.} before solving the Bethe ansatz equation for $w'$.
 This is a low-dimensional accident, which will not happen for more complicated setups.
 For later comparison with the ODE/IQFT correspondence in Subsection \ref{subsec:odeim}, it will however be useful to still solve the corresponding Bethe ansatz equation, which yields

 \paragraph{Non-trivial check: $\Upsilon_{k,\ell}^{(2,1)}$.} The main non-trivial example analysed in Subsection \ref{subsec:SpecI3} is $\Upsilon_{k,\ell}^{(2,1)}$.
 We recall that it is 2-dimensional and that the direct diagonalization of $\Iq^{(3)}$ on this space resulted in the eigenvectors \eqref{eq:explicit_eigenvectors}.
 To recover those from the affine Bethe ansatz, we need to consider $m=1$ finite root $w$ and $n=2$ affine roots $w'_1,w'_2$.
 We then have to solve the corresponding BAEs \eqref{eq:BAE}.
-We find two independent solutions, which both have the same affine roots
+We find two independent solutions, which both have the same affine roots Following equation \eqref{eq:BA}, the corresponding Bethe vectors are